-It is MCC's policy that all students must be present for 75% or more of the course.
-Please know that I will drop you if you miss 8 or more in-person lecture sessions."
+Completion of a "day of activities" encompasses all activities and assignments due for the day.
 You may withdraw from the course and request a grade of "W" by the student-initiated drop date.
 You must email me and specifically request to be dropped from the course.
 If you fail to uphold the requirements of this policy, you will receive the grade earned at the end of the semester.